 The InkSplit GIMP Plug-In

 Hello!
 Today we're going to be taking a look at the InkSplit script that I've created for the free image editing software, GIMP.
-You can find a link to everything mentioned here in the description.
+You can find a link to everything mentioned throughout the tutorial in the description.

 The purpose of this script is to prepare your images for the screenprinting process by extracting each color to its own layer.
 My script relies on the GIMP image editor, so you'll want to start by downloading and installing it from GIMP.org.
 If you're on Linux, you should have it available through a package manager of your choice.